ubc-library-rc/intro-regex/content/05_finding_replacing_text.md

 Matching on: `(?<![Ii]s)a{2,}`

 This regex has a negative lookbehind: `(?<!...)`.
-It means that the pattern you give after (in our case, `a{2,}`), does not match if what comes before it in your text is in the negative lookbehind.
+It means that the pattern you give after (in our case, `a{2,}`) will not match if what comes before it in your text is in the negative lookbehind, but will match otherwise.
+In other words, we are preventing matches if the content of the negative lookbehind is found before `a{2,}`.

 So, this regular expression says: match every instance of 2 or more 'a's, except where 'Is' or 'is' appears before those 'a's.
 We accounted for instances where the name 'Isaac' might not be capitalized.
 Using this regular expression, here's what would match: